letsintegreat/github-sanitizer/README.md

 ## Features

-- 🤖 **Automatically detects and hides bot comments** from popular services like:
+- 🤖 **Automatically detects and hides bot comments** using GitHub's official bot labels and specific known bot accounts
-  - Dependabot, Renovate, GitHub Actions
-  - CodeCov, SonarCloud, Vercel, Netlify
-  - CircleCI, Travis CI, Jenkins
-  - And many more automated services
 - 🔄 **Toggle visibility** with a single click
 - 📊 **Shows count** of hidden bot comments
 - 🎨 **GitHub-native styling** that matches the site's design